ha1tch/dxp/doc/dxp-01-guide.md

 The phase-based spectrum (0.5 → 3) provides a mental model for understanding distributed transactions that doesn't currently exist in the literature.
 Instead of viewing patterns as isolated solutions, we can see them as points on a continuum of trade-offs.

-### Revolutionary Potential of 3PS
+### The Advancement Potential of 3PS

-Three-Phase Saga represents a potential breakthrough: achieving ACID-like guarantees across microservices without distributed locking.
+Three-Phase Saga represents potential advancement: achieving ACID-like guarantees across microservices without distributed locking.
 By separating Reserve, Validate, and Execute phases, it enables:
 - True parallel progress of services
 - Optimistic resource allocation
 - Pessimistic conflict detection